 What religion courses are accepted at Wright State?

 Religion courses are treated much like courses from other fields.
 The accreditation of your previous institution is the most important factor in making a determination.
-All religion courses taught by a religion department in any state college or university will be considered for transfer credit.
+All religion courses taught by a religion department in any accredited college or university will be considered for transfer credit.
 These courses are subject to other applicable transfer credit regulations.
-Religion courses taught by all other colleges must be approved by the Religion Department before transfer credit is granted
+Religion courses taught by other colleges must be approved by the Religion Department before transfer credit is granted.

 What honors courses will apply toward an honors degree designation at Wright State?